 Best Neighborhoods for Arts & Culture

 Mayfair is rich in history and culture.
-For over a decade, it was home to civil rights activist Cesar Chavez.
+It was home to civil rights activist Cesar Chavez for over a decade.
 It features the Mexican Heritage Plaza, a venue for cultural events such as documentary screenings, mariachi performances, and holiday fiestas.

 This little nook will allow you to escape the city.
-With stunning architecture, family-owned, long-running Portuguese restaurants and bakeries, and a small-community feel, San Jose’s slice of Portugal will give you a taste of the country.
+San Jose’s slice of Portugal will give you a taste of the country with stunning architecture, family-owned, long-running Portuguese restaurants and bakeries, and a small-community feel.

-Home to the annual Italian Family Festa in August, the hub of family-owned Italian restaurants near downtown delivers on its promise of bringing a taste of Italy to San Jose.
+Home to the annual Italian Family Festa, the hub of family-owned Italian restaurants near downtown delivers on its promise of bringing a taste of Italy to San Jose.
 Despite the large population of Italians settling in places like New York and New Orleans, San Jose still boasts a surprisingly rich history of Italian immigrants.

 San Jose has one of the largest Vietnamese populations in the world, second only to Vietnam itself.
-While you can find delectable Vietnamese cuisine all over town, Little Saigon is the cultural hub that hosts impressive events like the Tet celebration, where you can participate in or observe pageants, cooking and eating competitions, traditional dances, and historical reenactments.
-There are also plenty of carnival rides, food trucks, and art galleries to enjoy.
+While you can find delectable Vietnamese cuisine all over town, Little Saigon is the cultural hub that hosts impressive events like the Tet celebration.
+You can participate in or observe pageants, cooking and eating competitions, traditional dances, and historical reenactments.
+There are plenty of carnival rides, food trucks, and art galleries to enjoy.

 Historic San Jose Neighborhoods

 This 200-year-old neighborhood is the perfect place for wining and dining.
 With J. Lohr Winery tucked into a corner and a host of delicious eateries featuring a variety of cuisines, The Alameda is an exciting place to live or visit for a weekend date night.
-Close enough to downtown to get to events but far enough to feel a little more peaceful, this neighborhood is great for those who like a moderately paced lifestyle.
+Close enough to downtown to get to San Jose events but far enough to feel a little more peaceful, this neighborhood is great for those who like a moderately-paced lifestyle.

 Cost of Living in San Jose

 If you’re moving to San Jose, it’s safe to assume you have a great job leading you there.
 Otherwise, you’ll likely find it difficult to make ends meet.
-San Jose is the 31st most expensive city in which to live in the entire world!
-The average cost of living for a four-person family, excluding rent, is around $3,750 a month.
-That’s 81% higher than the national average!
+San Jose is the 2nd most expensive city to rent in the U.S. The average cost of living for a four-person family, excluding rent, is around $3,960 a month.
+That’s 80% higher than the national average!
+To be considered middle class in San Jose, your income must be at least $107,000 per year.

-The highest rents are in the Willow Glen and Rose Garden neighborhoods, respectively.
+The highest rents are in the Willow Glen and Rose Garden neighborhoods.

 Where to Work in San Jose